Ceramic Dictionary

 Measure and mark the spaces of the facets into the soft clay.
 Slice off the parts with a wire cutter or looped modeling tool.
 The drawing shows a bowl with a circular inside, the faceted outside wall is cut away to form a polygon.
 It is attractive and shows the contrast between inside and outside.

-Faceting is a method to alter the surface of a piece by cutting off slices that can vary in size, amount and verticality.
+Faceting is a method of altering the surface of a piece by cutting off slices that can vary in size, amount and verticality.
 This method is of oriental influence.

 You can use knives, wires that can be held tensely and other cutting instruments, it is better to do the cutting while the piece can still be manipulated.
 You must calculate the cuts so the last coincides with the first.